LynnSHuang/lynnshuang.github.io/about.md

 I recently started a new job at Blue Cross Blue Shield North Carolina as a Rotational Development Program Associate.
 I'll be rotating through three different divisions over the next two years.
 My first (and current) rotation is in Data and Analytics, where I will help model the progression of Type 2 Diabetes in our members.

 ### Where's Lynn?
-If I'm not busy doing stats homework, you can find me in the hiking and backpacking in the woods.
+If I'm not busy *enthusiastically* doing stats homework, you can find me in hiking and backpacking in the woods.
 Sorry if response times are slow; they haven't upgraded the bears with WiFi yet.

 ### Contact
 [E-mail](mailto:lynnshuang94@gmail.com)